 Key Features of Apache Spark

-Apache Spark relies on speculative execution and retries for every task which relies on RAM.
+- Fault Tolerance – Apache Spark relies on speculative execution and retries for every task which relies on RAM.

-Since Big Data keeps on growing, Cluster sizes should increase in order to maintain throughput expectations.
-Apache Spark offers scalability through HDFS.
+- Scalability – Apache Spark offers scalability through HDFS.
 Apache Spark uses Random Access Memory (RAM) for optimal performance setup.

 Google BigQuery is a Cloud-based Data Warehouse that provides a Big Data Analytic Web Service for processing petabytes of data.
 It is intended for analyzing data on a large scale.
 It consists of two distinct components: Storage and Query Processing.
 It employs the Dremel Query Engine to process queries and is built on the Colossus File System for storage.
 These two components are decoupled and can be scaled independently and on-demand.